 In July 2011, we entered into a collaborative arrangement with RiconPharma LLC ("RiconPharma").
-Under the parties' master product development and collaboration agreement (the "RiconPharma Agreement"), we and RiconPharma have agreed to collaborate in a cost, asset and profit sharing arrangement for the development, manufacturing, regulatory approval and marketing of pharmaceutical products in the United States.
+Under the parties' master product development and collaboration agreement (the "RiconPharma Agreement"), we and RiconPharma agreed to collaborate in a cost, asset and profit sharing arrangement for the development, manufacturing, regulatory approval, and marketing of pharmaceutical products in the United States.
+In July 2016, we launched our Nilutamide product under the agreement.

-In general, RiconPharma is responsible for developing the products and we are responsible for manufacturing, sales, marketing and distribution of the products.
+In general, RiconPharma is responsible for developing the products and we are responsible for manufacturing, sales, marketing, and distribution of the products.
 The parties are jointly responsible for directing any bioequivalence studies.
 We are responsible for obtaining and maintaining all necessary regulatory approvals, including the preparation of all ANDAs.

-Under the RiconPharma Agreement and unless otherwise specified in an amendment, the parties will own equally all the rights, title and interest in the products.
+Under the RiconPharma Agreement and unless otherwise specified in an amendment, the parties will own equally all the rights, title, and interest in the products.
 To the extent permitted by applicable law, we will be identified on the product packaging as the manufacturer and distributor of the product.
-During the term, both parties are prohibited from developing, manufacturing, selling or distributing any products that are identical or bioequivalent to products covered under the agreement.
+During the term, both parties are prohibited from developing, manufacturing, selling, or distributing any products that are identical or bioequivalent to products covered under the agreement.
 The agreement may be terminated or amended under certain specified circumstances.
+In August 2016, we and Ricon agreed to a partial termination of the agreement, with only the Nilutamide product remaining under the agreement.